Cody-coder017/Matrix-Visualization-using-Julia-Language/README.md

 # Matrix-Visualization-using-Julia-Language
-Matrix Visualization
+## Matrix Visualization and comparison
-The question asked by ML4SCI organisation for evalouation is very similar to this notebook
+The question asked by ML4SCI organisation (GSOC) for evalouation is very similar to this notebook